protontypes/open-sustainable-technology/README.md

 - [NATUR'ADAPT](https://naturadapt.com/) - A community interested in climate change and its impacts on nature, especially in protected natural areas.
 - [The Climate Tech Handbook](https://github.com/climate-tech-handbook/climate-tech-handbook) - Help us build the most accessible and accurate climate tech resource on the planet.
 - [esa-climate-from-space](https://github.com/ubilabs/esa-climate-from-space) - The role of the Climate from Space application is to increase the visibility of the Climate Change Initiative programme and the role of ESA satellite data in climate science.
+- [ClimateTriage](https://github.com/protontypes/climate-triage) - Discover a meaningful way to contribute to open source projects focused on climate technology and sustainability.

 ### Data Catalogs and Interfaces